kbhimanavarjula/ams-iot/README.md

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/42.png)

+2. Go back to azure portal and navigate to your Azure account from Azure B2C tenant as shown below.

-2. Go to Azure Active Directory from Your Azure Account and click on the App registrations tab.
+3. Go to Azure Active Directory from Your Azure Account and click on the App registrations tab.
 Select the app you just created in PowerBI.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/43.png)

 **NOTE:** To grant permissions to the app you must be a **Global Administrator** in the Tenant.

-3. Click on the app, navigate to all settings, and give the Required permissions.
+4. Click on the app, navigate to all settings, and give the Required permissions.

 ![alt text](https://github.com/sysgain/ams-iot/raw/core_components/images/44.png)

-4. Enable the following access under delegated permissions in Windows Azure Active Directory.
+5. Enable the following access under delegated permissions in Windows Azure Active Directory.

 * Access the directory as the signed in users